Resolve Generic Array Creation Error in Java

 The issue is that we have a generic array creation

 error at the line we are pointing out in the constructor.
-Let’s explore the possible causes for this error which will help us to move towards its solution.
+Let’s explore the possible causes for this error, which will help us to move towards its solution.

-Possible Causes for generic array creation
+Possible Causes for the generic array creation

 Error in Java